QHN connects people for better health

 QHN History

-QHN was initially funded by St. Mary’s Hospital and Regional Health Center, Hilltop Health Resources, Community Hospital, the Mesa County Independent Physicians Association (IPA) and Rocky Mountain Health Plans (RMHP).
+QHN was initially funded by St. Mary’s Hospital and Regional Health Center, Hilltop Community Resources, Community Hospital, the Mesa County Independent Physicians Association (IPA) and Rocky Mountain Health Plans (RMHP).
 QHN is nationally recognized as one of the leading HIEs in the country.

 Our Mission

-Our Values
+Our Core Values

 Fast Facts

-QHN securely exchanges health information among 100% of our area hospitals, more than 1,800 medical providers and over 500 other health, behavioral, and social organizations in western Colorado.
+QHN securely exchanges health information among 100% of our area hospitals, more than 2,000 medical providers and over 600 other health, behavioral, and social organizations in western Colorado.

 QHN helps medical providers improve the quality of care and lower healthcare expenses, while keeping your information secure.